Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/signal-extension-and-rules-engine-integration.md

    ![Send Postback action example](../../.gitbook/assets/postback_pii_token_example2%20%283%29%20%283%29%20%283%29%20%281%29.png)

-For more information about `collectPii` and its usage, see `collectPii` in [Mobile Core API reference](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#collect-pii).
+For more information about `collectPii` and its usage, see `collectPii` in the [Mobile Core API reference](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#collect-pii).

-### Using tokens in Open URL rule actions <a id="using-tokens-in-openurl-rule-actions"></a>
+### Using tokens in Open URL rule actions

-Similar to the example above, `Open URL` actions allow you to specify a URL, which can contain the tokens that will be expanded by the Experience Platform SDKs.
-For more information about tokens, see [Rule Tokens](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/signals/signals-extension-and-rules-engine-integration#rules-tokens).
+Similarly to using tokens in postbacks and PII rule actions, `Open URL` actions allow you to specify a URL, which can contain the tokens that will be expanded by the Experience Platform SDKs.
+For more information about tokens, see the [rule tokens documentation](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/signals/signals-extension-and-rules-engine-integration#rules-tokens).